RediSearch/redisearch-getting-started/docs/004-query-data.md

 ---
 **Example : *All the movies that contains the string "`war` but NOT the `jedi` one"***

-Adding the string `-jedi` (minus) will ask the query engine to not return the values that contain `jedi`.
+Adding the string `-jedi` (minus) will ask the query engine not to return values that contain `jedi`.

 ```
 > FT.SEARCH idx:movie "war -jedi" RETURN 2 title release_year